Advising and Enrolling

 Career & Employment Services Office, 100 Holtz Hall, 532 1680, and the Academic & Career Info Center, Holton Hall 14, 532 7494.
 Become a regular visitor to their offices.

-Q: How do I perform a "Grad Check" to make sure I don't have any surprises when I
+Q: How do I perform a "Grad Check" to make sure I don't have any surprises when I apply for graduation?

 A: In the semester before the semester you plan to graduate (that is, if you plan to graduate in May, the Fall semester; if you plan to graduate in August or December, the Spring semester),